 The Tax Cuts and Jobs Act of 2017 increased the AMT exemption amounts and raised the phaseout thresholds.
 It also permanently indexed the exemptions for inflation.
-Today, with these changes from the recent tax law, the AMT will primarily effect high-income households, as it was originally intended.
-Under the recent tax law, the following may increase your risk of triggering the AMT:
+Today, the AMT will primarily effect high-income households, as it was originally intended.
+The following may increase your risk of triggering the AMT: